Adverbs of Frequency

 5%

-hardly ever / rarely
+ever / rarely

 I hardly ever drink alcohol.